 This organized template is laid out in two columns, leaving plenty of room to describe your skills and work experience.
 The color header and monogram graphic makes this design particularly memorable.

 This layout showcases your credentials in an easy-to-read presentation, with solid headings differentiating each section.

 This template uses bold fonts and judicious use of color for quick navigation, with extra flair provided by a job seeker “initials” box.

 1. How should you format your resume?

-If you have solid work experience, the chronological format can be the best option as it focuses on work history, and shows how you’ve progressed in your career.
-For mid-level job applicants, the combination format is a good choice, as it lists skills as well as work experience relevant to the job.
-If you’re just out of medical school, use a functional format that concentrates on your skills training, internship and residency experiences.
+If you have solid work experience, the chronological resume format can be the best option as it focuses on work history, and shows how you’ve progressed in your career.
+For mid-level job applicants, the combination resume format is a good choice, as it lists skills as well as work experience relevant to the job.
+If you’re just out of medical school, use a functional resume format that concentrates on your skills training, internship and residency experiences.

 2. What are the skills you should list on a doctor’s resume?

 In addition to listing abilities that match those mentioned in the job posting, look to mention these specific skills:

 |Patient assessment||Attention to detail|

 |Medical records management||Communication and interpersonal skills|